Don Carlos Buell: Initial postings

 At the start of the Civil War, Buell sought an important command, but instead his friend George McClellan emerged as the champion of the Union war effort.
 Buell himself was sent all the way out to California.
 After the Union defeat at Bull Run, McClellan summoned him back east where he was quickly promoted to brigadier general of volunteers, to rank from May 17, 1861.
 Buell received offers to take a command in Kentucky, but instead he stayed in Washington helping organize the nascent Army of the Potomac and being appointed as a division commander.
 In November, McClellan succeeded Winfield Scott as general-in-chief of the Army, and decided to post Buell out west, dividing the trans-Appalachia theater between him and Maj.
 Gen Henry Halleck.

-In November 1861, he succeeded Brig.
+In November 1861, Buell succeeded Brig.
 Gen. William T. Sherman in command at Louisville, Kentucky, as commander of the newly formed Army of the Ohio, which at this time was a barely-disciplined rabble.
 Buell immediately set himself to work shaping the raw recruits into a fighting force.
 Although the Lincoln administration pressured Buell to occupy Eastern Tennessee, an area of strong Unionist sentiment, Buell was in no hurry, and even McClellan became impatient with his slow progress.
 Buell's excuse was that the railroad network in this area was poor, and he would have to rely on wagons for army supply that could be vulnerable to Confederate cavalry.
 Instead, he proposed a coordinated effort between him and Halleck to cut off Nashville.
 Halleck reluctantly agreed to the plan, which was helped along by Grant's capture of Fort Henry and Fort Donelson.
 Although the city fell to the Army of the Ohio on February 25, 1862, Halleck's relationship with Buell was strained.
 The same month, Andrew Johnson was made military governor of Tennessee and developed a lasting grudge against Buell for failing to liberate Eastern Tennessee.
 On March 21, Buell was promoted to major general of volunteers, but at the same time, Halleck rose to department commander which made Buell subordinate to him.